canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

 apt install maven
 ```

-to install Maven and default Java Development Kit from the Ubuntu archive.
+to install Maven and the default Java Development Kit from the Ubuntu archive.

-Alternatively download Maven from https://maven.apache.org/download.cgi.
+Alternatively, download Maven from https://maven.apache.org/download.cgi.

 ## Create a Java project using Maven